gem/oq-irmt-qgis/svir/help/source/10_upload_project_to_platform.rst

     :align: center
     :scale: 60%

-    The same simple example shown in Figure :ref:`fig-before-uploading`, visualized through a web browser after it has been uploaded to the OpenQuake Platform
+    The same simple example shown in :numref:`fig-before-uploading`, visualized through a web browser after it has been uploaded to the OpenQuake Platform

 To upload a project to the OQ-Platform, click *Upload project to the OpenQuake Platform*.
-This will result in the opening of a dialog window in which, depending on the context, the window will look like those delineated in Figures :ref:`fig-upload-dialog` or :ref:`fig-update-dialog`.
+This will result in the opening of a dialog window in which, depending on the context, the window will look like those delineated in :numref:`fig-upload-dialog` or :numref:`fig-update-dialog`.
 The former will be displayed if the current project has never been uploaded to the OQ-Platform.
 In such cases, the user is invited to provide a project title that will become the title of the Geonode layer that will be created on the